 Even if you're famous for your zucchini bread, those hidden veggies might stop shoppers in their tracks—and so could these other bake-sale no-nos.

 Or anything at all with nuts!
 Especially if kids will be shopping at your bake sale, it’s just not worth it to offer treats containing peanuts or tree nuts.
 How would you feel if your sale caused a potentially deadly allergic reaction?
 If you do go ahead and bring a nutty treat for whatever reason, be sure to label it clearly, noting exactly what kind of nuts are in your recipe.

 Treats with surprise ingredients

 Maybe your favorite recipe is naturally nut-free, but contains an unexpected ingredient (like these black bean brownies).
 Since you never know what someone could be allergic to, and you may not be present to answer questions, it’s best to label your treat accordingly.
-That goes double for baked goods containing any of the seven most common food allergens.
 It’s probably OK to bring treats with these ingredients, but just be extra transparent about what they are and what they contain.